FrancoisJourden/cv-website/README.md

 Here's the source code of my CV's website.

-I made it using CodeIgniter 4 and tailwindcss 3.
+I made it using CodeIgniter 4 and tailwindCSS 3.